A comprehensive review of non-obscure search engines

 I will evaluate the first 5 results on the page, and then score the results for accuracy, (lack of) redundancy, and the provision of other helpful information (complementarity).
 Sufficient performance will grant one point for each rating, while insufficient performance will give no points, meaning any of my ten test queries can yield up to three points.

 This will not be a blind test, so take the results with a grain of salt.
-This is just meant to give you an impression.
+Additionaly, my criteria may oversimplify differences dramatically.
+Again, it’s just meant to give you an impression.
 If we wanted a truly scientific comparison, it would take something in the style of lmsys but for search engines.

 So here are my results: First place is Bing with 28/30 narrowly beating second-place Google (27/30) as it provided better context for the finance queries I tested.
 I was expecting the big players to be close, but did not expect Bing to beat Google in my metrics, as my previous impression had been that it is less accurate.